South Carolina Rental Laws - An Overview of Landlord Tenant Rights in Hilton Head

 Tenant responsibilities include:

-• Making timely rent payments for the rental premises in accordance with the terms of the lease or rental agreement.
+• Ensuring timely rent payments for both the rent due on the rental premises and compliance with the terms of the lease or rental agreement.

 • Keeping the dwelling unit clean at all times.